MLB Rumors: Bryce Harper ‘Out Of The Running’ In Oakland; Manny Machado May Be Close To Deal With Padres

-The latest MLB (Major League Baseball) rumors has Bryce Harper “out of the running” for signing as a free agent with the Oakland Athletics, and has him close to a deal with the Phillies.
+The latest MLB (Major League Baseball) rumors have Bryce Harper “out of the running” for signing as a free agent with the Oakland Athletics, and place him close to a deal with the Phillies.
 Meanwhile, third baseman Manny Machado is reportedly close to inking a deal with the Padres.

 Bryce Harper

-As MLB Trade Rumors notes, Britt Ghiroli, staff writer for the Athletic, has been “dropping nuggets” that point towards the A’s future with Bryce Harper, and the long and the short of it is this: Ghiroli suggests that Harper is “out of the running” for signing with Oakland.
+As MLB Trade Rumors notes, Britt Ghiroli, staff writer for the Athletic, has been “dropping nuggets” that point towards Bryce Harper’s future with the A’s, and the long and the short of it is this — Ghiroli suggests that Harper is “out of the running” for signing with Oakland.
 However, Ghiroli also cautions that nothing is certain.

 Meanwhile, MLB Trade Rumors writer Jeff Todd suggests that Harper may be closing in on a deal with the Washington Nationals.

-Note: UPDATE: ESPN’s Jeff Passan wrote a Twitter post at 12:24 p.m.
-Eastern Time on Tuesday that Machado has signed with the Padres, according to unidentified “league sources.”